Float planes, backcountry campsites, and the rare opportunity to spot grizzly bears in the wild. Limited to just 10 people.

 That’s OK, we have answers.
 Read our FAQs below or call +1 (855) 219-8018 to ask us any questions you have.
 We're here 8am-5pm weekdays, Pacific time.

-Accommodations for six nights; internal bush flights and float plane flights; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; entrance fees for national parks; and gratuities for expedition guides.
+Accommodations for six nights; internal bush flights and float plane flights; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; and entrance fees for national parks.
 We will be joined for this adventure by up to two expert expedition guides.
 Each guide is medically certified as a Wilderness First Responder and is highly qualified in all necessary skills to safely travel throughout Alaska’s vast wilderness.